yhxlele/Musica/README.md

 # Musica
+The way of compiling and run the App is simple.
+All you need to do is cloning all the content in this repo and open up the source files in Android Studio.
+Then you are able to utilize all the functionalities.
+All the features are tested and run locally in each one's machine before Musica is published to Google Play.
 #### Musica is a music learning App for people who would like to learn:
 - note-reading
 - pitch-training